ABOUT THE COVID-19 VACCINE

 Before coming in: The overall objective is to limit exposure.
 We are urging all patients to call our office prior to their appointment if they have any reason to suspect that they have either been exposed to the coronavirus or if they believe they have symptoms such as fever, difficulty breathing, cough, body aches, headaches, sore throat, or loss of taste or smell.

 Visitor Restrictions: Please know visitor restrictions are now in effect at Nebraska Hematology-Oncology, as well as many facilities in Lincoln.

-For the safety of all, we continue to limit the number of people coming into the clinic by limiting the number of visitors when possible.
-We are asking that only the patient themselves come into the clinic for their appointment—however, if helpful, we will allow one caregiver to accompany you.
-Please be advised our staff will screen you and your caregiver with questions about your current health, symptoms, recent travel, or exposure to persons with COVID-19.
-All caregivers are required to bring their own masks, or they will not be permitted access to the facility.
+For the safety of all, we continue to limit the number of people coming into the clinic.
+We are asking that only the patient come to the clinic for their appointment – however, if it is helpful, we will allow one caregiver to accompany you.
+It is our preference that your visitor also lives in the same household as you - to decrease outside exposure.
+They must be without symptoms and are required to wear a mask, or they will not be permitted access to the facility.

 We understand these visitor restrictions may be difficult for you.
 While we are committed to providing a family-centered care environment, right now restricting visitors is in the best interest of our patients and staff.
 Much like you, we are awaiting the return of prior visitor policies once it is safe to do so.

 According to the CDC they are fever, cough and shortness of breath.
 Emergency warning signs are difficulty breathing, persistent pain or pressure in the chest, new confusion or inability to arouse and bluish lips or face.
 The symptoms appear 2-14 days after exposure.